mozilla/kitsune/docs/architecture/decisions/0003-es-aaq-documents.md

 ## Decision

+We will model our data in ES based on what makes most sense for our expected use-cases, and what will make those fast and efficient, rather than feeling like we must have a 1:1 copy of our data structure in our database.

-We will use a structure of two document "types" within one index, `QuestionDocument` and `AnswerDocument`, where a `QuestionDocument` will exist for each `Question` which exists in the database, and an `AnswerDocument` will exist for each `Answer` which exists in the database.
+In this vein, we will use a structure of two document "types" within one index, `QuestionDocument` and `AnswerDocument`, where a `QuestionDocument` will exist for each `Question` which exists in the database, and an `AnswerDocument` will exist for each `Answer` which exists in the database.